Intelligence

 Limitations

-There are several limitations to this work.
+There are two main limitations to this work.

-Second, the accuracy of the estimated doubling period
+First, the accuracy of the estimated doubling period

 Conclusions

-The paper introduces the concept of "Intelligence Bandwidth," a metric that measures the processing speed of served AI models by quantifying the rate at which they produce useful information.
-The paper observes an exponential growth trend in this metric across various modalities and formulates "Jin's law," which states that the intelligence bandwidth of the best publicly available AI doubles annually.
+The article introduces the concept of intelligence bandwidth, a metric that measures the processing speed of AI services.
+The article observes an exponential growth trend in this metric across various modalities and formulates Jin's law, which states that the intelligence bandwidth of the best publicly available AI doubles annually.
 This law provides a predictive framework, forecasting the imminent integration of real-time images into human-AI text interactions and the widespread availability of real-time video generation within three years.
-The paper advocates for a new evaluation paradigm that focuses on dynamic, served AI systems, emphasizing the crucial interplay between hardware, software, and models.

 References